saucelabs-training/demo-java/appium-examples/src/test/java/com/appium_app/gestures/README.md

 ## About  Gestures
 There are different ways to implement gestures.
-If you want cross platform code, meaning the same code for Android and iOS, you can use the [W3C Actions](https://appium.io/docs/en/commands/interactions/actions/)
+If you want cross platform code, meaning the same code for Android and iOS, you can use the [W3C Actions](https://appium.io/docs/en/commands/interactions/actions/).
 There are also driver specific Gesture shortcuts:
 - For android use the [UiAutomator2 Geatures](https://appium.io/docs/en/writing-running-appium/android/android-mobile-gestures/)
 - For iOS use the [xcuitest Geatures](https://appium.io/docs/en/writing-running-appium/ios/ios-xctest-mobile-gestures/)

-I recommand watching the webinar: ["Swiping your way through Appium by Wim Selles"]((https://www.youtube.com/watch?v=oAJ7jwMNFVU)) from AppiumConf2021.
+I recommand watching the webinar: [Swiping your way through Appium by Wim Selles](https://www.youtube.com/watch?v=oAJ7jwMNFVU) from AppiumConf2021.

 ## Important information
 ### Environment variables for Sauce Labs